Find Cheap Homeowners Insurance Quotes in Your Area

 If you injure someone or damage property with your watercraft, the liability portion of your home insurance policy can help cover any associated cost.
 Homeowners insurance policies come with at least $100,000 in liability coverage you can use for legal expenses or restitutions you need to pay to the affected party.
 There are some important size and horsepower limitations when it comes to boats, however.

 When is it covered by liability insurance?

 |Sailboat||Smaller than 26 feet|

 You can also add to your boat insurance policy specialty coverages for any special equipment or accessories you have on the boat.
-This can come in handy if you tend to fish often, and have expensive fishing equipment.
-Trailers and anchors may also be insured under you policy.
-We would definitely recommend all boaters have a specialty policy, rather than just rely on their homeowners insurance.
+This can come in handy if you tend to fish often and have expensive fishing equipment.
+Trailers and anchors may also be insured under your policy.
+We recommend all boaters have a specialty policy rather than just rely on their homeowners insurance.